kuzzleio/documentation-old/src/sdk-reference/profile/update.md

 ## Callback Response

-Returns the updated version of this object
+Returns the updated version of this object.